 When impacted by a cyberattack, a clear understanding is needed for analysing the situation and responding quickly for protecting the assets, operations and business reputation.

-Incident response is a set of policies and procedures that are used to identify, contain and eliminate cyberattacks.
+Incident response management is a set of policies and procedures that are used to identify, contain and eliminate cyberattacks.
 The aim is to enable an organisation to quickly detect and limit the attacks, minimising damages and preventing future attacks.

-The goal of an incident response team is to coordinate and align the key resources and team members during a cyber security incident to minimise impact and restore operations as quickly as possible.
+The goal of an incident response management team is to coordinate and align the key resources and team members during a cyber security incident to minimise impact and restore operations as quickly as possible.
 This includes customised functions like investigation and analysis, communications, training and awareness, documentation and timeline development as per the organisation’s requirements.

-Cyber attacks are increasing in scale and frequencies making incident response plans a must for organisations’ cyber defences.
+Cyber attacks are increasing in scale and frequency making incident response plans a must for organisations’ cyber defences.
 Data breaches not only cost operational downtime but reputational and financial losses.
 The longer the time taken to detect and mitigate any vulnerability, the more harmful it becomes for the business.
 It may lead to devaluation of the stock value, loss of customer trust and heavy financial penalties from regulatory bodies making it impossible for the businesses to recover from the shock.
 To eliminate such risks, organisations need to plan -

-1. Restoring the daily business operations.
+1. Restoring daily business operations.

 2. Minimising the attack surface.

-3. Fixing the cyber vulnerabilities quickly and effectively.
+3. Fixing cyber vulnerabilities quickly and effectively.